 (b) determination of log timber quantity shall be carried out under clause 15 as if a log scanner or scanner computer breakdown has occurred.

-9. Processing of log timber
+9. Log timber to be scanned on receival day etc.

 A log scanner shall not be used to determine the quantity of any log timber unless —